 The very first recipe i tried included a blender or food processor, I can’t really remember which or what recipe.
 I DO know one thing… when I lifted the lid after chopping all of those fresh ingredients to bits, I was transformed and encouraged.
 The color and aroma were beyond amazing.
 Shelf stable jarred salsa at the super market has NOTHING on fresh salsa.

 OK, so I didn’t technically make chimichurri but that is why I am enamored by all herbal, veggie things in a food processor and it’s Springing here in Northern Utah!
-Annnnd…….I gotta make some food processor magic NOW!
+Annnnd…….I gotta make some food processor magic now.
 We just had Daylight savings and the tulips are pushing up.
-Can you tell I am pining for garden tomatoes, NOW!?!
+Can you tell I am pining for garden tomatoes?

 Chimichurri is an invention that arose in Argentina and Uruguay, possibly/probably by Basque immigrants from a region that straddles Northern Spain and Southern France.
-I DO know, that you need to embrace chimichurri, you won’t regret it.
+According to Julie, who is from Uruguay, traditional chimichurri has only parsley, chili peppers or red pepper flakes, garlic, red wine vinegar, oil of chive and salt.
+Whichever way you make it, traditional or fusion, you will be delighted!

 I have tried this on fish, eggs and smoked meat.
 I will try this on potatoes soon, let me know how you enjoyed this.
 I really want to know.